 Wind data are processed from the Cosmo-2i model, acquired by the CINECA computer center, and made available by the Meteorological Office of the Centro funzionale of the Regione Autonoma Valle d’Aosta as part of the institutional activities related to the Civil Protection System

-The creation and publication of these graphs is possible thanks to the Project “RISK-GEST”, of the Piano Integrato tematico (PITEM) “RISK - Resilienza, Informazione, Sensibilizzazione e Comunicazione ai cittadini”, funded by Programma di Cooperazione transfrontaliera Italia/Francia “ALCOTRA” 2014/20 (FESR).
+The realization of this section and these graphs is made possible thanks to the Project “RISK-GEST”, of the Piano Integrato tematico (PITEM) “RISK - Resilienza, Informazione, Sensibilizzazione e Comunicazione ai cittadini”, funded by the Programma di Cooperazione transfrontaliera Italia/Francia “ALCOTRA” 2014/20 (FESR), e thanks to the project SKIALP@GSB, funded by the Fondo Europeo per lo Sviluppo Regionale, as part of the Programma di Cooperazione Interreg V-A Italia-Svizzera.